glotzerlab/row/doc/src/guide/concepts/status.md

 # Directory status

-For each action, each directory in the workspace that matches the action's [include condition](../../workflow/action/group.md#include) has a single status:
+Each directory in the workspace that matches the action's [include condition](../../workflow/action/group.md#include) has a *single* status for that action:

 | Status | Description |
 |--------|-------------|